Girl commits suicide after failing in HSC exam - Countryside - observerbd.com

+She took part in the exam from Gaonkhali Collegiate School from Science Group.
+She was the daughter of Anil Chandra Ghorami.

+She went to the college to know her result on Sunday.
+Seeing failure she came back home and hanged herself with a branch of a mango tree behind their residence.

-Officer-in-Charge of of Netrakona Model Police Station Mohammad Lutfur Haque confirmed the incident, adding that legal steps would be taken in this regard.
+Officer-in-Charge (OC) of Nazirpur Police Station Md Humayun Kabir confirmed the matter.
+The legal step has taken in this connection, the OC added.

 Editor : Iqbal Sobhan Chowdhury